Jose Gozar: Early years

-Jose Gozar was born on April 8, 1918 in Bgy.
+Jose Gozar was born on April 8, 1918, in Bgy.
 Ilaya, Calapan, Mindoro to Juan Gozar and Calixta Cangco.
-His primary and secondary education were completed in his hometown, and after graduating as batch salutatorian from the Mindoro High School in March 1936, he entered the University of the Philippines' College of Liberal Arts as a scholar.
+His primary and secondary education were completed in his hometown, and after graduating as batch salutatorian from the Mindoro National High School in March 1936, he entered the University of the Philippines' College of Liberal Arts as a scholar.
 Upon his graduation he joined the Philippine Army Air Corps and completed his flight qualifications at the Philippine Army Aviation School at Zablan Airfield in Camp Murphy in the class of 1940 and commissioned as a 3rd lieutenant.
 Lt.
 Gozar was then assigned with the Philippine Army Aviation School as an instructor pilot, training the last batch of airmen before the outbreak of World War II.

 Military career

 On December 8, 1941, despite receiving the news on the attack on Pearl Harbor early in the morning, the United States Army Forces in the Far East (USAFFE) and its air component, Far East Air Force (FAEF), were caught by surprise by bombers and fighters of the Imperial Japanese Army and Navy from Takao Airfield in Formosa.
 By the end of the day, the FAEF's aircraft inventory was reduced by half, with only a few squadrons surviving the initial raid, including the PAAC 6th Pursuit Squadron.

 At 11:30 am on December 10, while the officers and men of the 6th Pursuit Squadron was having lunch, general quarters was sounded.
 Capt.
-Jesus Villamor, along with Lieutenants Godofredo Juliano, Geronimo Aclan, Alberto Aranzaso, and Jose Gozar met another wave of Mitsubishi G3M bombers and Mitsubishi A6M Zero fighters over the skies of Zablan Airfield and Pasig with their Boeing P-26 Peashooters.
+Jesus Villamor, along with Lieutenants Godofredo Juliano, Geronimo Aclan, and Alberto Aranzaso of the 6th Pursuit Squadron met another wave of Mitsubishi G3M bombers and Mitsubishi A6M Zero fighters over the skies of Zablan Airfield and Pasig with their Boeing P-26 Peashooters.
+Lt.
+Gozar only happened to be in Zablan Field that day, and commandeered an unmanned P-26 and joined the 6th Pursuit Squadron in the defense of Zablan Field.

 In the ensuing dogfight, according to accounts and witnesses, Lt.
 Gozar's guns jammed and he then attempted aerial ramming of an enemy bomber.
 After a handful attempts by Lt.
 Gozar, the Japanese airman turned west and left the area.
 Lt.
 Gozar's wingman, Lt.
 Aclan, following the same tactic was also recognized with a Silver Star.
 Capt.
 Jesus Villamor in turn was credited for two kills.

 The following day, the 6th Pursuit Squadron moved to Batangas Airfield, while Lt.
 Gozar was left behind with some of the men in Nichols Airfield.
 On December 12, a force of 27 bombers and 17 fighters targeted Batangas Airfield, and in this aerial battle the PAAC received its first casualty, Lt.
 Cesar Basa.

 The 6th Pursuit Squadron returned to Nichols Airfield on December 13 with four remaining P-26s.
 The following day another Japanese bombing raid came, and only one aircraft from the 6th Pursuit Squadron was able to scramble, with Lt.
 Gozar as pilot.
 Lt.
 Gozar was able to survive the encounter against three Japanese Zeros with one unconfirmed kill, and land his damaged aircraft.